Shine Lawyers Main Logo

 Motor vehicle accident

-Do you know how to react while driving when you hear the sirens of a police car, fire engine or ambulance?
-Understanding what road rules apply when around emergency vehicles will not only increase your own safety, but the safety of your fellow road users.
+Understanding what road rules apply when around emergency vehicles is important.
+Not only will it increase your own safety, but it will also increase the safety of your fellow road users as well.

-We explain below what you should know about the road rules around emergency vehicles.
+So, here’s everything you should know about the road rules around emergency vehicles in Australia.

 Emergency vehicle road rules